Charity-Connect/reading-charity-connect/README.md

 /rest/offer_type_categories - GET to get a list of all offer type categoriess, POST to create or update /rest/offer_type_categories/{code} - GET to get a single offer type category /rest/offer_type_categories/{code}/offer_types - GET to get all offer types in a single category

+### Session Management

+/rest/login - POST a form with email and password as parameters to log in /rest/login_check - GET returns true if logged in, false if not /rest/logout - GET logs you out